awsdocs/aws-app-runner-developer-guide/doc_source/monitor-cw.md

 1. In the navigation pane, choose **Services**, and then choose your App Runner service\.

    The console displays the service dashboard with a **Service overview**\.
+![\[App Runner service dashboard page showing Activity list\]](http://docs.aws.amazon.com/apprunner/latest/dg/images/console-dashboard.png)

 1. On the service dashboard page, choose the **Metrics** tab\.

    The console displays a set of metrics graphs\.
+![\[The Metrics tab on the App Runner service dashboard page\]](http://docs.aws.amazon.com/apprunner/latest/dg/images/service-dashboad-metrics.png)

 1. Choose a duration \(for example, **12h**\) to scope metrics graphs to the recent period of that duration\.